ShipSecure-Labs/eslint-plugin-next/README.md

 # @shipsecure/eslint-plugin-next

+> [!WARNING]
+> This plugin is currently in beta and is not yet ready for production use.

 ## Overview

 `@shipsecure/eslint-plugin-next` is a custom ESLint plugin designed to enhance the security of Next.js applications by identifying potentially insecure patterns in code.
 This plugin offers a set of rules specifically tailored to prevent common security pitfalls in Next.js, encouraging best practices and securing your app's frontend and backend code.